As Blinken heads to China, here are the main divisions he will try to bridge - ExBulletin

 Here's a look at some of the key questions Blinken is expected to address during the trip:

-The Biden administration has become increasingly concerned in recent months about Chinese support for Russian defense industrial base, which U.S. officials say allows Moscow to overcome Western sanctions imposed after its invasion of Ukraine and resupply its army.
-U.S. officials say it will be one of the main topics of conversation during Blinkens' visit.
+The Biden administration has become increasingly concerned in recent months about Chinese support for Russia's defense industrial base, which U.S. officials say allows Moscow to overcome Western sanctions imposed after its invasion of Ukraine and resupply its army.
+U.S. officials say it will be one of the main topics of conversation during Blinken's visit.

 While the United States says it has no evidence that China is actually arming Russia, officials say other activities are potentially just as problematic.